novatel/novatel_edie/python/readme.md

         ...
 ```

-This is because using `isinstance` to identify the type will provide additional information to your IDE,
+This is because explictly identifying the type will provide additional information to your IDE,
 allowing more powerful autocomplete and accurate syntax highlighting.

 ### Response